drink water every day; nearly all of your organs are made up of

 water.
 If any level goes over the restricted level, you will be

-people, especially those living in rural areas, get their water
+Many people, especially those living in rural areas, get their

-nor is it restricted or regulated.
-So if you have your own well,
+regularly, nor is it restricted or regulated.
+So if you have your

-you need to make sure your water is tested annually for contamination
+own well, you need to make sure your water is tested annually for

-local health department will provide you with guidelines.
+around your well.
+Your local health department will provide you

 out especially for bacteria called giardia, a dangerous parasite